bradymiller/bradymiller.github.io/todo/index.md

 ### MU2
 1. G3 items to work on: in process of writing report.
 1. Test A1.
-1. Infogard undergoing audit to ensure all other items are passed.
 1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1.

 ### MU3